ajfigueroa/sleepcycle/README.md

 ![Adjusting time to fall asleep (in minutes)](README%20Images/adjustminutestofallasleep.gif)
 ----------------------------------------------------

-Users can provide feedback through the Feedback option, which presents an MFMailComposerViewController.
+Users can provide feedback through the Feedback option, which presents an MFMailComposeViewController.

 ![Feedback](README%20Images/feedback.gif)
 ----------------------------------------------------